 A primary concern of distributed adaptive development environment (DADE) is that of human communication and knowledge sharing among geographically dispersed developers.
 Emerging cloud-based communication technologies claim to provide a support for communication and knowledge sharing among developers in a DADE.
 However, the challenge is how to enable developers to self assess and select appropriate cloud-based communication technologies for their DADE.
 Based on our recent empirical study, we have developed the construct of a practical communication technologies assessment tool (CTAT).
 We argue that, CTAT construct, as a part of our large conceptual framework of context aware cloud adaptation (CACA), can be useful to assist developers in the self assessment of appropriate cloud-based communication technologies for their DADE.
 This paper presents the evaluation of the CTAT by using it for the assessment of the Force.com cloud-based Chatter communication tool.
 The main objective of this evaluation is to determine to what extent CTAT construct is relevant, valuable and sufficient to achieve its purpose.
 The results of this evaluation indicate that CTAT seems useful when performing vendor independent assessment of communication technologies in order to make an informed decision about the selection of a communication tool for the DADE.

-Babar, A, Wong, B & Gill, AQ 2011, 'An evaluation of the goal-oriented approaches for modelling strategic alignment concept', Proceedings of the Fifth International Conference on Research Challenges in Information Science (RCIS), International Conference on Research Challenges in Information Science, IEEE, Gosier, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Babar, A, Wong, B & Gill, AQ 2011, 'An evaluation of the goal-oriented approaches for modelling strategic alignment concept', Proceedings of the Fifth International Conference on Research Challenges in Information Science (RCIS), International Conference on Research Challenges in Information Science, IEEE, Gosier, pp. 1-8.View/Download from: Publisher's site

-Gill, AQ & Henderson-Sellers, B 2010, 'Empirical evaluation of Agile Process Life Cycle Management Framework', Proceedings of 2010 Fourth International Conference on Research Challenges in Information Science, International Conference on Research Challenges in Information Science, IEEE Computer Society Press, Nice, France, pp. 213-222.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ & Henderson-Sellers, B 2010, 'Empirical evaluation of Agile Process Life Cycle Management Framework', Proceedings of 2010 Fourth International Conference on Research Challenges in Information Science, International Conference on Research Challenges in Information Science, IEEE Computer Society Press, Nice, France, pp. 213-222.View/Download from: Publisher's site

 While many organisations are interested in adopting agile methods suitable to their local circumstances, there is little guidance available on how to do so.
 To address this important issue, we have developed an agile software process lifecycle management framework (APLM).
 The APLM framework is intended for use by agile coaches, managers and consultants to facilitate the integration of agile practices into both software project development environments.
 This paper presents the outcomes of an empirical evaluation of the APLM framework that has been conducted by involving a practitionersâ group composed of fourteen experienced agile experts from industry.
 The main objective of this empirical study is to determine to what extent each component of the agile process lifecycle management (APLM) framework is relevant, valuable and sufficient to achieve its purpose from an industry practitionerâs perspective.